How to prevent babies from scratching eczema

 It may seem obvious, but it’s easy to lose track of how long your baby’s nails have grown.
 While an infant’s nails are thin, they can grow very quickly and do damage.
 You may need to cut your child’s nails up to twice a week.

-The very act of of rubbing your hands across your baby’s skin with lotion can have a cooling, calming effect that may actually be enough to calm an itch.
+• The very act of rubbing your hands across your baby’s skin with lotion can have a cooling, calming effect that may actually be enough to calm an itch.

 Cold compresses can stop your baby from scratching their eczema.
 You can use a damp, cold washcloth or an ice pack wrapped in a soft towel.
 Hold the compress to your child’s skin for a few minutes whenever you notice they need itch relief.
 You can try this throughout the day, as needed.

 Wet wraps are a sort of super-compress best done right before bedtime.
-After soaking your child in a lukewarm bath for 5 to 10 minutes, gently pat the skin dry and liberally apply your pure moisturizer for baby eczema or any medication your pediatrician may have prescribed.
+After soaking your child in a lukewarm bath for 5 to 10 minutes, gently pat the skin dry and liberally apply baby eczema cream or any medication your pediatrician may have prescribed.

 Then get to wrapping:

-So you’ve done everything, but baby is still scratching their eczema-plagued skin.
+So you’ve done everything, but the baby is still scratching their eczema rashes.
 They’re tearing up their skin, which exposes them to possible infection, and you’ve just got to figure out how to shepherd them through the worst of their symptoms without scarring.

 That’s when you put gloves on them – cotton or silk – to keep them from scratching, especially at night when both of you need to get rest.
 Thankfully, there are a host of specialty products available to parents today… sleeves, mittens, gloves… all in cool, natural fibers that physically prevent your baby from scratching.